RaduBratan/Uni-projects/README.md

-English version, in order of appearance:
+English version with descriptions and technologies for each project, in order of appearance in the files list above:

 ```
 Thesis                                   - Android app                             - Kotlin, Jetpack Compose, Firebase